Dino-Burger/matplotlib-chatbot/README.md

 python chatbot_run.py
 ```

-## Load data in chatbot
-You can load a pandas dataframe from within the chatbot.
+## Things to do when the bot started

+First you need to get some data.
+You can either use variables that are loaded, e.g. df, and just say `plot df`.
+Alternatively you can load data from a csv or a csv.zip file.
 For this to work, you need csv files in a subdirectory called `data`.
+Then you can first type something like `list all files` to get an enumerated list of files.
+Then you can load a file by typing `load 1` to load the first file.

-Note that this is a very experimental feature and the chatbot will crash if there are any non-numeric columns in a file (like strings or dates).
+Note that the support for pandas dataframes is experimental and that **the chatbot will crash if there are any non-numeric columns in a dataframe** (like strings or dates), coming either from a variable or a file .

+After loading the data you can add a legend, or change the style, or make it an xkcd plot.
+You can for example say `list styles` to get a list of styles and then `set style as fast` to set the style 'fast'.